SpreeHertz/Sandmine.js/README.md

 # Sandmine.js

-**Sandmine.js** is a simple minecraft bot, with several cool functions, all made with JavaScript.
+**Sandmine.js** is a minecraft bot with a few simple functions, made with JavaScript.
+Think of it like a companion for your Minecraft world.

-Contributions are always welcome!
-You can open a pull request by [clicking here](https://github.com/spreehertz/sandmine.js/pulls). <br>

 # Table of contents